John O'Dwyer

-John O'Dwyer (born 17 September 1991) is an Irish hurler who plays for Tipperary Senior club Championship club Killenaule and previously played at inter-county level with the Tipperary senior hurling team.
+John "Bubbles" O'Dwyer (born 17 September 1991) is an Irish hurler who plays for Tipperary Senior club Championship club Killenaule and previously played at inter-county level with the Tipperary senior hurling team.
 He usually lines out as a centre-forward.

 Playing career

 Cork Institute of Technology

 O'Dwyer studied at the Cork Institute of Technology and joined the senior hurling team in his second year at the institute.
 On 1 March 2014, he top scored for the team with five points when CIT suffered a 0-17 to 0-12 defeat by the Waterford Institute of Technology in the Fitzgibbon Cup final.

 Killenaule

 O'Dwyer joined the Killenaule club at a young age and played in all grades at juvenile and underage levels.
 He was just 16 years old when he joined the club's senior teams as a dual player in 2008.

 On 30 August 2008, O'Dwyer lined out at right corner-forward when Killenaule faced Ballingarry in the South Tipperary Championship final.
 He scored 4-06 and ended the game with a winners' medal following the 5-15 to 1-10 victory.

 On 2 September 2013, O'Dwyer was selected at centre-forward when Killenaule lined out against Carrick Swans in the South Tipperary Championship final.
 He top scored with 0-14 and claimed a second winners' medal after a 1-22 to 2-16 victory.

 Killenaule qualified for a second successive South Tipperary Championship final on 23 August 2014 with Mullinahone providing the opposition.
 O'Dwyer scored nine points from centre-forward and collected a third winners' medal following the 0-21 to 2-13 victory.